- work in progress -

 Camilla Przystawski (GER/PL), born 27/4/1992, Berlin based, working as freelance performer/contemporary dancer since 2012 in Europe/USA/South America, collaborating with other artists and creating her own work continuously.
 Education in contemporary dance and choreography (GER and IT), additional training in urban dance styles and martial arts.
 She is part of the artistic team of TanzTangente Berlin.
 Her recent work 'Through Walls' has been invited by Berliner Festspiele to Tanztreffen der Jugend.

-Supported by TanzTangente Berlin.
+Kindly supported by Garage29 Brussels and TanzTangente Berlin.